-Geology and Geophysics are diverse fields that in their broadest sense encompass the study of Earth and other planets.
-Earth is a complex system that has evolved over its whole history and Geology and Geophysics attempts to understand the processes that drove these changes through time.
+Geosciences is a diverse field that in the broadest sense encompass the study of Earth and other planets.
+Earth is a complex system that has evolved over its whole history and Geosciences attempts to understand the processes that drove these changes through time.
 The occurrences of natural resources and “natural” hazards are not randomly distributed over the Earth; understanding their distribution and, in some cases, predicting their future occurrence or recurrence fall within the realms of geology and geophysics.

 Bachelor of Science in Geology